Guide for plan members

 You will receive an unreduced pension if, at the date of your retirement, you are:

-- 55 (50 for group 2 and 5 members) or older and your age plus years of contributory service equals 90 or more (80 for group 2 and 5 members)
+- 55 years old and your age plus years of contributory service equals 90 or more (this only applies to service before January 1, 2022)

-- 60 (55 for group 2 and 5 members) or older, with two or more years of contributory service
+- 60 years old with two or more years of contributory service

 Qualifying for a reduced pension